kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## LEDnumber_effect:
   Sets the effect on the full LED bar by default, or specific LEDs (1 – 7) starting at the bottom.
   * Red800 and Blue Series only.
-No support on Black or Red 500 series devices.
+No support on Black, Red 500, or White series devices.
   * The full LED bar will override individual LEDs (e.g. you won't see LED 3 through an effect for the full bar)
     * Once the full bar effect is cleared, the individual LED effects will still be running.
     * Individual LED effects need to be cleared